matt-meaningfulgigs/fuckyour5things/README.md

 ## Overview

-**FuckYour5Things** is a protest tool built to cripple the bureaucratic machine that’s trying to fire hardworking federal workers.
-As Musk, Trump, DOGE, and the Russians conspire to dismantle America’s institutions and undermine the workforce that keeps our country running, this tool floods their systems with relentless, AI-generated protest emails.
-Its mission is simple: waste their time, muddle the data they’re stealing, and bog down their cronies with a ceaseless barrage of dissent.
+**FuckYour5Things** is a cute little protest tool built to disrupt the chaos agents dismantling America for profit.
+Musk, his stolen-data-powered AI, Trump’s cult, and their Russian oligarch backers aren’t just corrupt bureaucrats—they’re a cabal of unhinged grifters hell-bent on gutting federal institutions, wrecking workers’ livelihoods, and consolidating power for the ultra-rich.

-*Use this tool to slow down the oppressive machinery and defend the workers.*
+This tool fights back.
+By flooding their channels with AI-generated protest emails, it wastes their time, pollutes the stolen data they funnel into Grok, and grinds their agenda to a halt.
+Every email is a digital wrench in their machine—a reminder that they can’t bulldoze democracy without resistance.

 ## Why We Fuck Your 5 Things